MicrosoftDocs/customer-insights/ci-docs/faqs-environment-status.md

 ## What are the feature’s capabilities?

 The Environment status summary detects if a key job has been skipped or failed, based on job priority order.
-A link to the job are is provided so you can quickly access the issue.
+A link to the job is provided so you can quickly access the issue.

 ## What is the feature’s intended use?